gatsby-uc/gatsby-source-strapi/README.md

 #### Internationalization

 Content types in Strapi can be localized with the [i18n plugin](https://docs.strapi.io/developer-docs/latest/plugins/i18n.html).
 But by default, gatsby-source-strapi will only fetch data in the default locale of your Strapi app.
 To specify which locale should be fetched, an `i18n` object can be provided in the content type's `pluginOptions`.
-Use the all value to get all available locales on a collection type.
+You can also set the locale to `all` to get all available localizations of a content type:

 ```javascript
 const strapiConfig = {